How is JCU making a difference?

-The Generalist Medical Training Strategic Leadership Council comprises experienced professionals from across the healthcare sector, who have been selected based on their skills and experience.
+The JCU GP training program Strategic Leadership Council comprises experienced professionals from across the healthcare sector, who have been selected based on their skills and experience.

-The Council informs and shapes the work of GMT, and covers a range of perspectives.
+The Council informs and shapes the work of the GP training program, and covers a range of perspectives.

 Associate Professor Harry Jacobs (Chair)

 Associate Professor Jacobs was a GP in Mackay for 32, a GP Medical Educator for 20 years, and head of James Cook University’s Mackay Clinical School for ten years, before retiring in 2011.
-Associate Professor Jacobs is an examiner for the Royal College of General Practitioners, and is Chair of the Generalist Medical Training Strategic Leadership Council.
+Associate Professor Jacobs is an examiner for the Royal College of General Practitioners, and is Chair of JCU's GP training program Strategic Leadership Council.

 Wayne Ah Boo (Ngaragi)